-Provide farmers in the Central Platte and Upper Big Blue NRDs with technical and financial assistance to adopt cover crops, no-till and diverse crop rotations that store carbon in the soil.
+The Nature Conservancy received a grant to enroll producers willing to adopt soil health practices on approximately 100,000 acres of farmland over five years starting in May 2021.
+The goal is to provide farmers in the Central Platte and Upper Big Blue NRDs with technical and financial assistance to adopt cover crops, no-till and diverse crop rotations that store carbon in the soil.
 The stored carbon is utilized by private companies to help reach their goals around sustainability.

-PARTNERS

-CPNRD, UBBNRD, Natural Resources Conservation Service, The Nature Conservancy, Ecosystem Services Market Consortium, Cargill, Target and McDonald's.
+PARTNERS CPNRD, UBBNRD, Natural Resources Conservation Service, The Nature Conservancy, Ecosystem Services Market Consortium, Cargill, Target and McDonald's.

-FUNDING

-\$3,093,651 grant was signed for this agreement to be used over 5 years.
+FUNDING \$3,093,651 grant was signed for this agreement to be used over five years.
 Depending on the practices implemented, producers could earn up to approximately \$45/acre each year.
-Applications preapproved in 2023 shown in chart:
+2023 applications are shown in chart to the right.